ericmjl/broad-research-fellows/01-research-statement.md

+---
-# Broad Fellows Application
+title: Broad Fellows Application
+author: Eric J. Ma
+affiliation: MIT
+---
 <!--
 Comments by Bill:
 - Be sure to state what kind of institutional support can be leverage?
 - Can add some “logistics overview” - what kind of people, what kind of equipment?
 - On the experimental side, can add a bit more detail on the format of the experiments.
 - Explain why the Broad is *the* best place to do this work.
 - Would this be *in vitro* or *in-cell* models?
 - What has been done, what we need to do, how prepared are we for this?
 - Ask Paul Blainey & Pardis for a meeting.
 -->